Why I do what I do

 Many times I’ve cried tears of laughter and other times tears of sadness while I watched the lives of these magical creatures unfold before me.

-When I am not traveling, I live in Northeast Illinois with my two senior dogs. (the black newfoundland pictured passed in August, 2020 – just 2 weeks after his 13th birthday)
+When I am not traveling, I live in Northeast Illinois with my senior dog. (the black newfoundland and the golden have both passed since this picture was taken)

 To follow me on my travels or to learn as I learn: